West Midlands Branch

 Both events will be at ‘The Left Bank’, Hereford.
 Further details will be give in The Elgar Society News and the Three Choirs Festival Brochure and website.

-Please note that tickets for both above events can only be obtained from the Three Choirs Festival booking office.
+Please note that tickets for all three above events can only be obtained from the Three Choirs Festival booking office.

 Saturday, 15 September 2018, 2.30 pm